Research & Development

 Lifecycle Value Enhancement Robotics-assisted Operation

-MODEC is advancing R&D to replace hazardous tasks with robots, pursuing operations that are safer and more humane.
-Beyond safety, robotics help address offshore POB (personnel onboard) constraints, enabling more efficient, reliable execution with fewer people on site.
+MODEC is focused on R&D to replace hazardous tasks with robots to pursue safer and more humane operations.
+Robotics address offshore personnel onboard constraints, enabling more efficient, reliable execution with fewer people on site.

-Drone based tank inspection is one example now in routine use, freeing operators from confined space and work at height risks while achieving competitive costs.
+Drone based tank inspection is routinely used to free operators from confined spaces and work at height risks while achieving competitive costs.

 MODEC and Terra Drone Renew Joint R&D Agreement for FPSO Crude Oil Storage Tanks Inspections